Makaze/watch.nvim/README.md

 > [!IMPORTANT]
 > `watch.nvim` requires `Neovim 0.9.5+`!

 `watch.nvim` is a simple plugin for live watching (i.e. continuously rerunning and checking the output of) a shell command in a Neovim buffer.
+Commands can be run at an interval or only when a file has changed.

 #### Use case: